- Choose Roedean

 As scholars, they will have strong academic potential, but as important as this is their love for learning, innate curiosity and an ability to enrich their community.

 Girls who show particular aptitude in their academic work or have exceptional skills in other areas are invited to apply for scholarships into both Year 7 and Year 9.
-The normal value is 10% with the exception of the Academic All-Rounder which carries a monetary value of 20% of the fees.
+The normal value is 10% with the exception of the Academic All-Rounder which carries a monetary value of up to 20% of the fees.
 Means tested bursaries may also be awarded in addition to scholarships.
-Year 7 & 9 applicants may only apply for one award, Sixth Form may apply for up to two awards (only one be awarded).
+Year 7 & 9 applicants may only apply for one award, Sixth Form may apply for up to two awards (only one will be awarded).

 In addition Sixth Form candidates also take a general paper.

 Girls applying for a Year 7 Brighthelm Award must be nominated by their Primary School Headteacher.
 Candidates should be performing in the top 2% of Year 6 academic levels in English and Maths.
 We cannot accept independent applications.

 These awards are means tested scholarships for girls from local state schools and are typically worth between 50% and 100% of day fees.
 They are designed to enable exceptionally talented girls who live within a 20 mile radius, to attend the school.
 These girls will thrive academically and will make a significant contribution to the school.
 Our Brighthelm scholars will be local girls who aspire to win places at the world's leading universities and contribute to school life beyond the classroom.
 Sixth Form candidates should have an academic profile of an A/A* predicted at GCSE.

 Once awarded, the continuation of a scholarship depends upon the pupil’s sustained achievement in her subject area.